-Driving while pregnant can be awkward due to the baby bump.
+Driving with a baby bump can be awkward.
 Motoring writer Maria McCarthy looks at how mums-to-be can remain comfortable behind the wheel.

-Pregnancy is a very special time, but of course women also want to carry on with their everyday activities as much as possible.
+Pregnancy is a special time, but of course women want to carry on with their everyday activities as much as possible.

 And for most, that includes driving.